Fans Unite To Slam European Super League As ultimate Betrayal - UrduPoint

 Fans Unite To Slam European Super League As 'ultimate Betrayal'

-Liverpool, Manchester United, Arsenal, Chelsea, Manchester City and Tottenham are all involved in the new league, alongside Spanish trio Real Madrid, Barcelona, Atletico Madrid and Italian clubs Juventus, Inter Milan and AC Milan.
+Liverpool, Manchester United, Arsenal, Chelsea, Manchester City and Tottenham are all involved in the new competition, alongside Spanish trio Real Madrid, Barcelona, Atletico Madrid and Italian clubs Juventus, Inter Milan and AC Milan.

-The founding clubs will share 3.5 billion Euros for infrastructure investment and to offset coronavirus pandemic costs.
+The founding sides will share 3.5 billion Euros ($4 billion, £3 billion) for infrastructure investment and to offset coronavirus pandemic costs.

 They are expected to receive a further 10 billion euros in "solidarity payments" over the life of the initial commitment, convincing them to turn their backs on the Champions League in favour of the new invite-only competition.